nhaouari/obsidian-youglish-plugin/README.md

 # Youglsih Plugin
 ![](./1.gif)

-This is plugin uses [youglish widget](https://youglish.com/developer.jsp).
+This is plugin uses youglish widget <sup>[1](#myfootnote1)</sup>.
 Use YouTube to improve your pronunciation.
 With more than 50M tracks, YouGlish gives you fast, unbiased answers about how words is spoken by real people and in context.

 ## Install
 - If you have previous versions of plugin - remove them